How to Sell Excess Inventory to Discount Retailers: A Comprehensive Guide

 Discount and off-price retailers share the common goal of providing products at lower prices compared to traditional retail stores.
 However, they differ in inventory management: discount retailers offer a stable inventory with consistent product availability, while off-price retailers feature more variable inventories, leading to unique product discoveries during each visit based on discounted merchandise availability.

-What is the difference between Saks off fifth and Saks fifth avenue?
+What is the difference between Saks off Fifth and Saks Fifth Avenue?

 In essence, Saks Fifth Avenue prioritizes delivering a luxurious shopping experience featuring the latest high-end items of the current season.
 In contrast, Saks Off 5th embraces an off-price model, presenting discounted merchandise from a range of upscale brands.
 The primary distinctions between them are evident in their inventory makeup, pricing approaches, and the overall shopping atmosphere they offer.